borntofrappe/game-development/07 Pokemon/Pokemon 9/README.md

 ## Flow

 The battle state introduces a considerable change from `Pokemon 8`.
-To sum up, the game is made to flow by:
+To sum up, logic of the battle goes through the following:

-- introducing a dialogue for the game's introduction
+- introduce a dialogue for the game's introduction

-- introducing a menu when the first dialogue is dismissed
+- introduce a menu when the first dialogue is dismissed

-- depending on the selection
+- according to the selection

-  - introduce an additional dialogue (in place of the eventual turn-based battle)
+  - introduce an additional dialogue (a future update will consider the battle mechanics)

   - go back to the play state